Install your first debusine instance

 Warning

 Incus is very recent and is not present in any stable Debian releases.
-You can find the package in Debian Testing and Debian Unstable, and soon in bookworm-backports (backports for Debian 12).
-For the time being, you can also use the upstream packages from https://github.com/zabbly/incus.
+You can find the package in Debian Testing and Debian Unstable, and in bookworm-backports (backports for Debian 12).
+You can also use the upstream packages from https://github.com/zabbly/incus.

 To make the system-wide incus daemon fully controllable by your user, run this command: